 Drill presses are the perfect cutting tools for drilling through workpieces and creating round holes of various sizes in different materials.

 It is often assumed that drilling can only be done on soft materials such as wood.
-This is incorrect—harder materials like metal can also be drilled.
+However, harder materials like metal can also be drilled.
 As long as the tool is harder than the workpiece, it should be able to “scrape away” the material to create a hole.
-But only an experienced technician will be able to choose the right drilling equipment!
+But only a machining expert will be able to choose the right drilling equipment!

-- Broaching: Broaching is a machining process that uses a toothed tool called a broach to remove material in a precise, consistent way.
-The main feature of the broach is the height of its teeth, which increases progressively along the tool, unlike a saw, for example.
+Broaching is a machining technique that uses a toothed tool called a broach to remove material in a precise, consistent way.
+The main feature of the broach is the height of its teeth, which increases progressively along the tool, unlike a saw.
 The broach has three separate zones: roughing, semi-finishing and finishing.